tokamak-network/tonstarter-contracts/docgen/docs/stake/StakeSimpleProxy.md

 - `_addr`: the array addresses of token, paytoken, vault

-- `_intdata`: the array valued of saleStartBlock, stakeStartBlock, stakeEndBlock
+- `_intdata`: the array valued of saleStartBlock, stakeStartBlock, periodBlocks

 ###### StakeSimpleProxy-Upgraded-address-